-Annuaire 21G/31G
+Annuaire (Yearbook) - 21G et 31G

 Please note: Yearbook class is available for students at any grade level and students may choose to enroll more than once during their time at high school.
-However, it is important to note that a student may only receive a maximum of two credits from participating in Yearbook.
+However, it is important to note that a student may only receive a maximum of two (2) credits from participating in Yearbook.